Attn: Graduating Students

 Another prize, the Harron Award, is decided by a faculty committee from nominations provided by the J-school community - see separate announcement).
 All M.S., M.A., Knight Bagehot, and Ph.D. students are eligible.

-For juried awards, you may submit applications for no more than two categories (the Blood, Hechinger and Sander awards are not part of the limit), and each application can contain only one story, or segment of a Master’s Project/Thesis no longer than 3,500 words (or 10-12 minutes of video or audio; for new media projects, submit specific URLs in addition to an overall URL, and printouts of the relevant pages).
+For juried awards, you may submit applications for no more than two categories (the Blood and Hechinger are not part of the limit), and each application (unless otherwise specified in the award description) can contain only one story, or segment of a Master’s Project/Thesis no longer than 3,500 words (or 10-12 minutes of video or audio; for digital media projects, submit specific URLs in addition to an overall URL, and printouts of the relevant pages).

 The decisions of the faculty judges are final, and their deliberations are confidential.